bashierd97/Computer-Simulation/README.md

 - Giving credit where it’s due but adding your own reflection will get you higher grades than putting your name on someone else’s work.
 In an academic context, it counts more to show your ideas in conversation than to try to present them as sui generis.

+- Getting caught will bring you a world of hurt to not just your grades but your degree as well, it's not worth it.